SpongePowered/SpongeDocs/source/server/getting-started/implementations/sponge.rst

 Sponge Coremod
 ==============

 Sponge Coremod integrates `Minecraft Forge <http://www.minecraftforge.net/>`__ so you can also run Minecraft Forge mods.
-In actually, it's more like Sponge itself is a Forge mod that then loads Sponge plugins, but this is a technical detail.
+In fact, it's more like Sponge itself is a Forge mod that then loads Sponge plugins, but this is a technical detail.

 Users who do not want to use Minecraft Forge can consider :doc:`spongevanilla`.